Lisa Evans: Loan to West Ham United

 Evans moved on loan to West Ham United in August 2021.

-West Ham United (2022–Present)
+Later career

 Evans signed for West Ham United permanently on 17 June 2022.

+On 25 January 2024, she signed for Bristol City.
+Intended to run until May 2025, the deal was cut short and she returned to Scotland and Glasgow City in July 2024.

 International career

 Evans made her debut with the Scottish national team against Wales in October 2011.
 In February 2012 Evans scored her first international goal in a 5–1 friendly win over Northern Ireland in Belfast.
 She was part of the squad which narrowly failed to qualify for the UEFA Women's Euro 2013 with a late defeat in the qualification play-off.

 Evans scored three goals for Scotland during UEFA qualifying for the 2015 FIFA Women's World Cup.
 Scotland finished second in their qualifying group and advanced to the UEFA play-offs where they were eliminated by the Netherlands.

 In 2017, Scotland qualified for the European Championship for the first time ever.
 Evans was named to the Scotland squad for Euro 2017 and appeared in all three group games.
 This was followed by qualifying directly for the 2019 FIFA Women's World Cup after winning their group.
 Evans was selected for the Scottish world cup squad on 15 May 2019.

 In Scotland's opening World Cup match against rivals England, Evans provided the assist to Claire Emslie, who scored Scotland's first World Cup goal.